xamry/notes/ComputerScience/DSA.md

 	    	//Same operation performed multiple times, making the problem smaller search(root.right, valueToBeSearched)

-### Why should we learn Resursion
+## Why should we learn Resursion

- 1. Makes code easy to write (compared to 'iterative' method) whenever a problem can be broken down into similar sub-problems.
+ 1. Makes code easy to write (compared to 'iterative' method) whenever a problem can be broken down into *similar* sub-problems.
+ 2. It is heavily used in data structures like Tree, Graph etc.
+ 3. Heavily used in techniques like Divide and conquer, Greedy, Dynamic Programming.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3OTUyNDE5MCw3NzU5Mjc4MzYsLTU0NT
-g0MzA3MiwtMTk5NzEwMTk2NywtMTEwMDg5MjAxMiwtMjQxMTk0
-NjM5XX0=
+eyJoaXN0b3J5IjpbLTExNjAyODgwMDAsNzc1OTI3ODM2LC01ND
+U4NDMwNzIsLTE5OTcxMDE5NjcsLTExMDA4OTIwMTIsLTI0MTE5
+NDYzOV19
 -->